akshay2638/Health-Diagonistics/README.md

 ---

-# Onsite-Health-Companion (OHC)
+# Quick Check Health Diagnostics (QHD)
-Onsite Health Companion (OHC) is the web application that allows users to predict whether the user has been infected with a menacing disease or not.
+Quick Check Health Diagnostics (QHD) is the web application that allows users to predict whether the user has been infected with a menacing disease or not.
 These diseases can be very dangerous to health if they are not treated properly.
-The main objective of OHC is to help people predict the disease in case of absence of medical professionals, strikes or any related uncertainties.
+The main objective of QHD is to help people predict the disease in case of absence of medical professionals, strikes or any related uncertainties.

 ## Website
 link: